uutzinger/airquality/Readme.md

 | MAX30105 | 0.01... |     |         |     | 12 |

 ## Air Quality Sensors to Consider
 Below is a list of sensors to consider for airquality measurements.
-This projects incldes software to support the ones marked in bold.
+This project includes software to support the ones marked in bold.

 ### Temperature, Humidity Pressure
 * **BME680**, Bosch, Temp, Humidity 8s, Pressure, 1s VOC +/-15% IAQ output, AliExpress $12
-* BME280, Bosch, Temp, Humidity, Pressure Aliexpresss $3
+* **BME280**, Bosch, Temp, Humidity, Pressure Aliexpresss $3
-* BMP280, Pressure and Temp, $1
+* **BMP280**, Pressure and Temp, $1
 * MS8607

 ### Temperature